Uriah Hall: Ultimate Fighting Championship

-With his successful 4–0 run on the show, Uriah gathered a lot of attention from the public.
+With his successful 4–0 run on the show, Uriah garnered a lot of attention from the public.
 Hall then faced fellow Team Sonnen fighter Kelvin Gastelum in the finals at The Ultimate Fighter 17 Finale.
 Kelvin Gastelum, in an impressive upset, won the fight via split decision.
 Although Hall appeared in good spirits after the loss, the fight was not without controversy.
 While Gastelum had visible control of the fight in all three rounds, Hall fans have used FIGHTMETRIC scores to highlight the statistical dominance held by Hall in the second and third rounds.
 When asked about his performance in the post-fight conference, Hall stated that his emotional side, stemming from liking and training with Kelvin had gotten the best of him.
 He went on to say "Kelvin is a great guy, he's a tough kid you know, I think he's going to go really far in this sport and I'm happy for him."

-Hall was expected to fight Nick Ring on August 17, 2013 at UFC Fight Night 26.
+Hall was expected to fight Nick Ring on August 17, 2013, at UFC Fight Night 26.
 However, Ring was pulled from the bout and replaced by Hall's fellow The Ultimate Fighter 17 alumni Josh Samman.
 However, on July 17, it was announced that Samman was out of the bout and that Hall would face returning UFC fighter John Howard.
 He lost the fight via split decision.

-Hall faced Chris Leben on December 28, 2013 at UFC 168.
+Hall faced Chris Leben on December 28, 2013, at UFC 168.
 Leading up to the fight UFC President Dana White said that it was a must-win for Hall if he wanted to keep his UFC-contract.
 Hall immediately landed a knee on Leben and landed multiple punches throughout the fight.
 Eventually, Hall dropped Leben with a punch in the first round, though Leben was saved by the round ending.
 Leben asked his trainer "Did I get knocked out?"
 He then stated "I'm done, man" and the fight was ended between the first and second round.

-Hall fought through an injured toe against Thiago Santos at UFC 175 on July 5, 2014, to a win through unanimous decision.
+Hall fought through an injured toe against Thiago Santos at UFC 175 on July 5, 2014.
+He won the fight via unanimous decision.

-Hall was expected to face Costas Philippou on January 18, 2015 at UFC Fight Night 59, a rematch of their previous fight in 2011.
+Hall was expected to face Costas Philippou on January 18, 2015, at UFC Fight Night 59, a rematch of their previous fight in 2011.
 However, Philippou would be forced out of the bout due to injury.
 Hall was expected to face Strikeforce veteran Louis Taylor at the event, On January 11, it was announced that Taylor pulled out of the fight due to a pulled muscle in his back and had his contract terminated as a result.
 In turn, Hall faced promotional newcomer Ron Stallings, whom he defeated via TKO in the first round.
 Hall knocked Stallings down with a punch and followed up with several more on the ground.
 When Stallings returned to his feet, referee Herb Dean stopped the fight to check a cut that had opened up on Stallings' face, and the ringside doctor declared the cut too severe for Stallings to continue.